-The School Board meets on the second and fourth Tuesdays of each month at 6:00 p.m.

-Location: Aquilina C. Howell Instructional Services Center (back conference room) 3955 West Pensacola Street
+Second and Fourth Tuesday of each month at 6:00 p.m.
+Aquilina Howell Instruction Service Center (back conference room) 3955 W. Pensacola Street

-LIVE BROADCAST ON COMCAST CABLE CHANNEL 23

-View the Agenda and Actions of the Board on the Web http://leonschools.schoolwires.net/domain/25 Click on BoardDocs
+LIVE BROADCAST ON COMCAST CABLE CHANNEL 23 and YouTube View the Agenda and Actions of the Board on the Web: